mecmartini/soulweb-docs/docs/drupal/drupal_ui_patterns.md

 [UI Patterns](https://www.drupal.org/project/ui_patterns) can expose stand-alone theme components (patterns) to Drupal and enables them to be used with the core Layout and Views module and well-known contrib modules like Field Group, Display Suite and Panels.

-Here is explained how to create a component library by an example that includes two components:
+Here we explain how to create a component library, in a custom theme, by an example that includes two components:

 * `Button One`
 * `Paragraph One` (include `Button One`)